kaichi1342/ChallengePromptMaker/README.md

 2. Got to Tools -> Scripts -> **Import Python Plugins** and select **CompactBrushToggler.zip** archive.
 3. Restart [Krita](https://krita.org)
-4. Make sure Compact Brush Toggler is enabled in Plugin Manager. if not enable it by going to Settings -> Configure Krita -> **Python Plugin Manager** and click to check **Compact Brush Toggler**.
+4. Make sure Challenge Prompt Maker is enabled in Plugin Manager. if not enable it by going to Settings -> Configure Krita -> **Python Plugin Manager** and click to check **Challenge Prompt Maker**.
 5. Restart Krita.
-6. View **Compact Brush Toggler** to your screen by going to Settings -> Dockers -> **Compact Brush Toggler**
+6. View **Challenge Prompt Maker** to your screen by going to Settings -> Dockers -> **Challenge Prompt Maker**

 ### Tested Platforms
-- Krita 5.1.0 Pre-alpha
-- Krita 5 beta 5
+- Krita 5.1.1

 ### Release Log

-2022-03-11  : Version 0.1.2
-- Fix Opacity / Flow Load Status
-- Added Overlay Mode for Smudge Brush
-- Added disabling of none existing properties
-- Re-organize UI

-2021-12-22  : Version 0.1.1b
+2022-10-09  : Version 0.1.0
 - First Released Version
-- Added ability to toggle listview checkbox of the brush property
-- Added rotation and scatter toggles
-- Added a slider control for brush fade
-- Re-organized UI
-- Removed brush name label

-2021-12-16  : Version 0.1.0
-- First Implemented Version

 ### Thanks to:
 This docker has been possible with the help of AkiR , Grum999, KnowZero